cpp-best-practices/cppbestpractices/03-Style.md

 Name function parameters with an `t_` prefix. `t_` can be thought of as "the", but the meaning is arbitrary.
 The point is to distinguish function parameters from other variables in scope while giving us a consistent naming strategy.

-By using `t_` for parameters and `m_` for member data, we can have consistency with both public members of structs and private members of classes.

 Any prefix or postfix can be chosen for your organization.
 This is just one example. *This suggestion is controversial, for a discussion about it see issue [#11](https://github.com/lefticus/cppbestpractices/issues/11).*

 ```cpp